 Caramel Pear Pie with Oatmeal Cookie Crumble

 We are once again coming in right under the wire for my Pie of the Month series.
-But good thing are worth the wait, and let me tell you, this caramel pear pie with oatmeal cookie crumble is worth the wait.
+But good things are worth the wait, and let me tell you, this caramel pear pie with oatmeal cookie crumble is worth the wait.

-Let me repeat this, because it’s just so dang good.
+Let me repeat this because it’s just so dang good.
 A pear pie.
 Drizzled with salted caramel sauce.
 Covered in an oatmeal cookie crumble.
 Yes, yes, and YES.

 I feel like pears are a kind of underrepresented fruit.
 They’re plentiful in the fall, and yet all we seem to hear about are apples and pumpkin.
 Why no love for the pear?
 It’s time we change this and a caramel pear pie is the perfect place to start.

-But first, let’s talk a little about pears, and maybe why they’re not a super popular fruit choice.
+But first, let’s talk a little bit about pears, and maybe why they’re not a super popular fruit choice.

 Pears are pretty unique — they’re one of the only fruits that are picked early and ripen off the tree.
 Unlike most fruits, a pear ripens from the inside-out, so by the time the outside of the pear is ripe and soft, the inside will rot in just a few days.